JetBrains/teamcity-documentation/topics/pull-requests.md

 3. Add the _Pull Requests_ feature to each build configuration of the chain so that all builds can detect changes in a merge request branch.
 You can preconfigure all settings in a [build configuration template](build-configuration-template.md) and then create these build configurations based on it.
 4. In the composite build configuration settings:
    * Add a [VCS trigger](configuring-vcs-triggers.md) to automatically run builds on changes detected in the merge request branch.
-   * Add the [Commit Status Publisher](commit-status-publisher.md#JetBrains+Space) feature to send the build statuses to the merge requiest timeline in JetBrains Space.
+   * Add the [Commit Status Publisher](commit-status-publisher.md#JetBrains+Space) feature to send the build statuses to the commit details in JetBrains Space.
    If you want other builds of the chain to report their statuses to JetBrains Space (for example, _deployment_ or _integration testing_ builds), add the _Commit Status Publisher_ feature to the corresponding build configurations.

-After that, TeamCity will automatically run builds on changes in a merge request branch submitted to your JetBrains Space repo and publish build statuses to the _Commits_ tab and the merge request timeline in Space:
+After that, TeamCity will automatically run builds on changes in a merge request branch submitted to your JetBrains Space repo and publish build statuses to the merge request timeline in Space:

 <img src="space-timeline.png" alt="Space merge request timeline" width="700"/>